getsolus/solus-site.github.io/content/blog/2017-03-19-this-week-in-solus-install-42.md

 ## Upcoming This Week

 We'll be doing some crunching this week on items for the upcoming Q1 ISO snapshots.
-Ikey will be taking a vacation from work and will be devoting such time to working on Budgie 10.3, as well as some corner cases in the UEFI support of the Solus Installer.
+Ikey will be working on Budgie 10.3, as well as some corner cases in the UEFI support of the Solus Installer.
 Furthermore, we'll be taming the verbosity of debug messages during boot time.

 With the new Solus website designs nearly finalized, I'll be working on the new site design this coming week.
 Additionally, I'll be doing a sweep through our Dev Tracker.